daugo/Faire_pipeline_v1/README.md

 Templates for each part of the pipeline are provided in ([ConfigurationFiles folder](https://github.com/daugo/Faire_pipeline_v1/tree/master/ConfigurationFiles)).
 Inside each configuration file template there is a description of the fields and which of them are mandatory.
 For non-mandatory fields, the indicator '~'  is requiered as  null/undefined value.
 Comments are supported by the '#' indicator.

 ##Availability and requirements
-* Project name: FAIRE-seq pipeline (I will think in a better name)
+* Project name: FAIRE-seq pipeline
 * Project home page: github site
 * Operating system(s): Platform independent (Tested on Ubuntu Desktop 11.10 64 bit) • Programming language: Perl (v5.12.4)
 * Other requirements: Programs: FASTQC 0.10.1, FASTX Toolkit 0.0.13, Bowtie 0.12.8, samtools 0.1.17, BEDTools Suite v2.16.2, MACS (macs14 1.4.1 20110622), R-2.15 with Bioconductor packages (CSAR, MOSAiCS, multicore, Rsamtools, TopGO), MySQL 14.14, MEME-CHIP.